 We are close to the banks of the great Amya Darya River.
 Here we arrived on a bus from Bukhara after a long day on the road, a journey that would have taken up to three weeks in the days of the caravans.

 The desert was long, the landscape was flat and barren, and the road ran straight, endlessly.
 We only made a couple of stops, the last at this point where we could gaze over to the other side of the river, to Turkmenistan.
-The “stan”-countries are not easily travelled, not even these days, but Turkmenistan beats them all.
+The “stan”-countries are not easy to travel in, not even these days, but Turkmenistan beats them all.

 Unfortunately the sealed-off country, hostile to any honest visitor, effectively barred my plans to visit Central Asia five years ago.
 Now I had returned, skipped Turkmenistan, apart from getting this view across to what is probably the second most bizarre government system in the world, after North Korea.